almahmudbd/mtim.github.io/ruqyah/evileye.md

 * According to some scholars (particularly those who follow the second opinion), it can even be given to yourself, or your own children, and even when joking.
 * At times, it can be worse than magic.
-* However, we should avoid blaming
+* However, we should avoid blaming everything.

 ##The Islamic Definition of the Evil Eye